Eureka Springs, Arkansas: 21st century

+In 2007, the Eureka Springs City Council voted to establish a registry of domestic partnerships.
+In 2010, Eureka Springs became the only city in Arkansas to offer city employee health insurance coverage to domestic partners.

 On May 10, 2014, Eureka Springs became the first city in Arkansas to issue marriage licenses to same-sex couples.
-On May 12, 2015, Eureka Springs passed a Non-Discrimination Ordinance (Ord.
-2223), with voters choosing 579 for to 261 against.

-It became the first city in Arkansas to have such a law to cover LGBT residents and tourists.
+On May 12, 2015, voters approved a Non-Discrimination Ordinance (Ordinance 2223) by a margin of 579 to 261.
+The ordinance prohibited discrimination on the basis of sexual orientation and gender identity and applied to both residents and tourists, making Eureka Springs the first city in the state to enact such protections.

-But a state law intended to invalidate the anti-discrimination ordinance went into effect July 22, 2015.

-This Intrastate Commerce Improvement Act, sponsored by state senator Bart Hester, "prohibits cities from passing civil rights ordinances that extend protections beyond those already afforded by state law."
-In response, the town's mayor stated that they would be "prepared to defend their ordinance in court."
+On July 22, 2015, a state law intended to invalidate local civil rights ordinances went into effect.
+Known as the Intrastate Commerce Improvement Act, the legislation was sponsored by state senator Bart Hester and prohibited municipalities from enacting civil rights protections beyond those provided under state law.
+In response, the mayor of Eureka Springs stated that the city was prepared to defend its ordinance in court, and local officials maintained that the ordinance remained in effect despite the state law.

+Eureka Springs continues to attract a significant gay and lesbian population.
+The Metropolitan Community Church of the Living Springs conducts commitment ceremonies for same-sex couples.
+Municipal tourism materials promote the city as a place of tolerance and mutual respect.
+At the same time, organizations such as the American Family Association have protested the city's acceptance of LGBT residents and visitors.

+The coexistence of a visible LGBT nightlife and prominent Christian fundamentalist attractions in the city was examined in the 2018 documentary The Gospel of Eureka.

 Geography

 Eureka Springs is located in western Carroll County.
 The center of the city is in a narrow valley at the headwaters of Leatherwood Creek, a north-flowing tributary of the White River.
 Houses and streets climb both sides of the valley to the surrounding ridgecrests.
 U.S. Route 62 runs along a ridgecrest through the southern part of the city and leads east 11 mi to Berryville and west 34 mi to Rogers.
 Arkansas Highway 23 is Main Street through the center of Eureka Springs and leads north 11 mi to the Missouri state line.

 The city was founded when the springs at this location were more evident.
 Over-extraction of water from the springs has greatly diminished their flow rates.
 All of the more than 140 springs in the town are cold-water springs.